-People can identify more closely with being male or female, or they may fall anywhere in between the two categories.
-Likewise, a person can identify more with masculine expression, feminine expression, or both.
-They may also identify somewhere in the middle, or they may switch between the two on any given day.
+People can identify more closely with being male or female or fall anywhere between or outside of the two categories.
+Likewise, a person can identify more with masculine expression, feminine expression, both, or neither.
+They may also identify somewhere in the middle or switch between the two on any given day.

 People who are genderqueer can present and express themselves in any number of different ways.
-A person doesn’t need to look androgynous or act in a way that is neither masculine nor feminine in order to be genderqueer, although they may do so if that feels right to them.
-It’s all about how a given person understands their own personal gender identity.
+A person doesn’t need to look androgynous or act in a masculine or feminine way to be genderqueer, although they may do so if that feels right to them.
+It’s all about how a given person understands their gender identity.

 Genderqueer and nonbinary identities can and often do overlap with one another.
-And, there is some amount of debate about what the difference between the two really is.
+And there is some amount of debate about what the difference between the two is.

-Nonbinary tends to be used as more of a catchall for people who don’t identify with the binary categories of man and woman.
+Nonbinary tends to be more of a catch-all for people who don’t identify with the binary categories of man and woman.
 Genderqueer often describes a particular experience under that umbrella, which may include feeling that one’s gender is fluid.

 But for a long time, genderqueer identity has been open to anyone who “queers” gender.
 This means anyone who does things that are outside of the norm of their actual or perceived gender identity.

-Because genderqueer incorporates queer, and because queer identity has specific political roots, there can be a particular political bent to identifying as genderqueer that someone who is nonbinary may or may not share.
+Because genderqueer incorporates queer, and because queer identity has specific political roots, there can be a particular political bent to being genderqueer that someone who is nonbinary may or may not share.